 But it seems you can’t completely separate being picky about what’s important and being picky about random things.
 Successful people tend to be eccentric, and they are quite picky about it.
 Otherwise they’d stop as soon as they got some pushback.

-And eccentric by whose standards?
+But to play devil’s advocate, eccentric by whose standards?
 In the twentieth century there was a small group of people who fought against public smoking.
 They were certainly seen as weird during their time.
 Everyone else was smoking, so they ought to stop being a pain in the behind and just let people have their fun.
 But now we see that they were right.

 Picky people aren’t right all the time.
 The people who got Prohibition passed were very picky about the “morals” of the nation, and they ended up giving organized crime the greatest gift of their lives.
 Perhaps their mistake was being picky about other people whose actions did not concern them.
-Maybe that’s the answer: be scrupulous when it concerns you and your work, and otherwise live and let live.
+Maybe that’s the answer: be scrupulous when it concerns you or your work, and otherwise live and let live.

 In all fairness, these draconian tardy policies rarely get enforced.
 But the fact they exist is a sign that schools do not trust their students, and the fact they even threaten such action is a vestige of the industrial era.↩︎